TOAST-DOCS/Gamebase/en/oper-purchase.md

 ##### (3) Search by Receipt
 ![gamebase_ban_01_201812](https://static.toastoven.net/prod_gamebase/Operators_Guide/gamebase_purchase_12_202006.png)
-You can also query by receipt provided with payment.

-#### Search Results
-Following items can be found as search results:

-- **Transaction ID**: Original payment number in Gamebase
-- **Store**: Information of store for which payment was made
-- **User ID**: ID of paying user
-- **Product Name**: Name of product user purchased on the app
-- **Product ID (Store Item ID)**: ID of product user purchased on the app and ID of store item paid at the store
-- **Store Item Type**: Type of product user purchased on the app
-- **Price/Currency Unit**: Price and currency unit of an item that user purchased
-- **Consumption Status**: If a paid item has been provided
-- **Payment Status**: Current status of payment process
-- **Store Reference Key**: Original payment number issued at the store
-- **Payment Reservation Time**: Time when user attempted for or completed with a purchase
-- **Refund Time**: Time when user item was refunded
-- **Extra Information**: Additional information delivered by SDK at the request of payment (developer payload)

-#### Change of Payment Status
-Find the status of payment information as searched.

-- **Success**
-  - Transaction Complete
-    - This means that transaction was done successfully.
-    - The status can be changed to Refund
-- **Reserved**
-  - Transaction in Progress
-  - This means that the transaction through the store hasn't been done or verified yet.
-  - The status can be changed to Success or Refund.
-- **Failure**
-  - Transaction Verification Failed
-  - The verification process after the transaction resulted in an error from the store.
-  - The status can be changed to Success or Refund.
-- **Refund**
-  - Refund Complete
-  - The admin has manually changed the payment status after the refund process in the store.
-  - The status can't be changed to other status.
+You can view the results using the receipt issued during the payment.

+#### Search results
+The search results are as follows:

+- **Transaction ID**: Unique number for identifying payments within Gamebase
+- **Store**: Information about the store where the payment has been made
+- **User ID**: User ID that made the payment
+- **Product name**: The name of the actual product that user purchased in app
+- **Product ID (Store item ID)**: The actual ID of the product purchased by the user in app, and the ID of the store to which the actual payment has been made
+- **Store item type**: Type of the actual product that was purchased by the user in app
+- **Price/monetary unit**: The price and monetary unit of the item purchased by the user
+- **Consume status**: Whether the paid item has been provided
+- **Payment status**: The current progress of the payment
+- **Store Reference Key**: Unique payment number issued by the store
+- **Scheduled payment date**: The time of purchase attempt or completion
+- **Refund date**: The time when the user's item was refunded
+- **Additional information**: Additional information delivered by SDK when the payment was requested (Developer payload)

+#### Change payment status
+The status of the searched payment information is as follows:
+- **Purchase successful (Success)**
+    - Payment has successfully been made.
+    - Can be changed to the Refund status.
+- **Ready to make purchase (Reserved)**
+	- No longer proceeding with payment through the store, or did not proceed with purchase validation.
+	- Can be changed to Success or Refund status.
+- **Failed to validate payment (Failure)**
+	- Payment has been proceeded through the store, but an error occurred during payment validation.
+	- Can be changed to Success or Refund status.
+- **Refund successful (Refund)**
+	- The administrator manually updated the refund status in the store.
+	- Cannot be changed to any other payment status.
+- **Canceling during the payment process (UserClose)**
+	- User has withdrawn the payment

 #### Changing to Success